keiran-rowell-unsw/Loki-ASV2_in_silico/README.md

 |
 --- protein_mugshots: PyMol render images of plDDT confidence scores of each protein.
 Includes scripts used
 |
 --- reverse_foldseek: Using foldseek to search for Eukaroytic Signature Proteins in the Loki-ASV2 *In Silico* proteome.
-Performed by Stephanie J. Nobs
+Signature proteins compiled by Stephanie J. Nobs with supervisory input from Kate Michie.
 ```

 ## Exclusions